Kids in the kitchen: Taste Trek program highlights

 Building confidence through hands on learning

-From the beginning, children embraced the journey with curiosity and creativity.
-Activities like Eat the Rainbow introduced colourful fruits and vegetables, helping children understand how different foods support their health, while building confidence to try something new.
+From the beginning, children embraced the program with enthusiasm and creativity.
+Activities like 'Eat the Rainbow' introduced colourful fruits and vegetables, helping children understand how different foods support their health, while building confidence to try something new.

-This learning developed into a deeper exploration of the five food groups.
+Using the 'Australian Guide to Healthy Eating', Educators supported a deeper exploration of the five food groups.
 Through quizzes, group discussions and creative activities like building food pyramids and designing healthy lunch boxes, children built their understanding of balanced eating in a practical and engaging way.

 From kitchen skills to real world connection

-Hands-on cooking experiences became a highlight across many services.
+Hands-on cooking experiences became a big highlight across many services.
 Children stepped into the role of chefs, preparing pizzas, dips, bread and desserts while learning about ingredients and making choices about what goes into their food.

-A strong theme throughout the program was plant to plate learning.
+A strong theme throughout the program was 'Plant to Plate' learning.
 Children explored where food comes from through gardening, research and cooking, often using ingredients they had grown themselves.
 This helped build a deeper connection to food and a sense of pride in what they created.

 Extending learning beyond the service